 - is completely electric and runs zero emissions trains;

-- aided in the annual removal of an estimated 1.9 million vehicle miles from Southern Nevada’s major roadways in 2013, reducing emissions by more than 24 tons of carbon monoxide (CO), volatile organic compounds (VOC) and nitrogen oxides (NOx) over the course of the year.
+- carried nearly 4.5 million riders, reduced vehicle miles from Southern Nevada’s major roadways by over 2 million miles, and reduced emissions by more than 26.5 tons of carbon monoxide (CO), volatile organic compounds (VOC) and nitrogen oxides (NOx) in 2014 alone.